 From a very young age, I have been encouraging my kiddos to be creative and artistic.
 To some parents, all they think of when they hear painting with toddlers is messy messy messy!
-Now I am not going to try to convince you otherwise… I do not have a secret that will make painting with your toddlers magically unmessy.
+Now I am not going to try to convince you otherwise… I do not have a secret that will make this art process magically unmessy.
 However, I have a few tips for you to help make the best out of it every single time!

 Now you won’t probably be framing this piece of art.
 This is set up as an invitation to play.
 That doesn’t mean you can’t take steps to keep them engaged by having some bright colors!
 So when placing out paint I always ask my toddler what color do they want.
 Just one.
-Then I add a few that compliment to their pallet.
+Then I add a few complimentary colors to the pallet.
 (Reminder- we tape it down!)
 We have a great idea if you want to keep your paint fresh here.
-Or you can just grab a leftover butter tub lid as well.Good combo example: red, blue, and white.
+Or you can just grab a leftover butter tub lid.Good combo example: red, blue, and white.
 Once all mixed together you will have a light purple.
 Bad combo: blue, orange, yellow.
 That will turn a nasty brown color… not too inspiring.
 The colors will be all mixed together so fast that there is no point to try to keep them separate.

-A Few Final Tips for Painting with Toddlers:
+A Few Final Tips for Painting with 1 and 2-year-olds: